thesoul214/typescript-cheatsheet/README.md

 }
 ```

-Let's go back to our React scenario.
-Let's say our input values are programmatically managed, and could either be of type `value`, or objects with an `IValue` interface depening on some props and prior setup.
+Let"s go back to our React scenario.
+Let"s say our input values are programmatically managed, and could either be of type `value`, or objects with an `IValue` interface depening on some props and prior setup.

-Let's assume we have an `onChangeHandler` that listens for any changes made to the input value and returns a data of ***type* value**.
-But the problem is that the **value *variable*** might not always be of ***type* value**, so we need to check if it's an object of **"type" IValue**.
-Let's define the typings and `onChangeHandler`:
+Let"s assume we have an `onChangeHandler` that listens for any changes made to the input value and returns a data of ***type* value**.
+But the problem is that the **value *variable*** might not always be of ***type* value**, so we need to check if it"s an object of **"type" IValue**.
+Let"s define the typings and `onChangeHandler`:

 ```ts
 type value = string | number | string[];